janetjoywilson/janetjoywilson.github.io/_posts/2020-04-10-wheels-of-empowerment.md

 “We want to learn bike.”
 Said the middle-aged women from Afghanistan where mobility was prohibited.

-At a recent [Bike Minds TO](https://bikeminds.ca/2020/03/12/bikes-limits/) event, she told a story of women learning how to bike in their new country first with [CultureLink](https://www.culturelink.ca/bike-host/) then as a group determined to continue.
+At a recent [Bike Minds TO](https://bikeminds.ca/2020/03/12/bikes-limits/) event held at the awesome [Curbside Cycle](https://curbsidecycle.com/), she told us the story of women learning how to bike in their new country first with [CultureLink](https://www.culturelink.ca/bike-host/) then as a group determined to continue.

-Mentors share the lessons of balance to ride a bicycle and how to discover the city.
-They are using “wheels of empowerment”.
+WCN mentors share the lessons of balance to ride a bicycle and how to discover the city.
+Najia said they are riding “wheels of empowerment”.

-When asked what they needed to serve the 50 women on the waiting list … 50!!...
+When asked what she needed to serve the 50 women on the waiting list … 50!!...
 Najia said mentors and bicycles.
 I contacted Najia and said I have a bicycle for her!

 I arranged with my generous neighbour Thom to help me transport the tuned-up and cleaned up bicycle to Flemingdon Park the following weekend.